• Navigation überspringen

 The field of view is 185° for all sequences; the focal length is 1.8 mm.

-Further details on both setup and settings as well as on the sequence characteristics may be found in the corresponding ICASSP 2016 publication (posted above).
+Further details on both setup and settings as well as on the sequence characteristics may be found in the corresponding ICASSP 2016 publication (information below).

 Synthetic sequences